syncfusion-content/uwp-docs/uwp/sfChart/Series.md

 ### Doughnut

-`DoughnutSeries` is similar to PieSeries.
+[`DoughnutSeries`](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.DoughnutSeries.html#) is similar to [`PieSeries`](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.PieSeries.html#).
 It is used to show the relationship between parts of data and whole data.

 The DoughnutSeries can be added to chart as in below code example: